All Episodes

 Oh, that's wonderful.

-It's going to reduce your premium by 2,500 president said that.
+It's going to reduce your premium by $2,500.

 Oh, that's wonderful.

-Health care is going to be more affordable to more many millions more people.
+Health care is going to be more affordable to more many, millions more people.

 Oh, that's wonderful.

-And it they gave us this little bullet point list that was a wish list that was a utopian panacea that wasn't true.
+And they gave us this little bullet point list that was a wish list that was a utopian panacea that wasn't true.

 And then the other media, us, we're telling people about all the bureaucracy, all the rules and regulations, the death panels.